jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 * 11 neurons for image classification (last layer normalized to 1)
   * Neuron 0 to 9 represent the corresponding numbers "0" to "9"
-  * Neron 10 represent the "Not-A-Number" class, telling, that the image is not uniquely classified
+  * Neuron 10 represents the "Not-A-Number" class, telling, that the image is not uniquely classified

 ### Digits with rolling results ("dig-class100_XXX.tflite" & "dig-cont_XXX.tflite")

 This type of network tries to overcome the problem, that there are intermediate values, when a rolling digit is between two numbers.
 Previous this was the "N" class.
-In this network type, there are also subdigit values trained, so that the intermediate state can be used as additional information for the algorithms.
+In this network type, there are also sub-digit values trained, so that the intermediate state can be used as additional information for the algorithms.

 #### Types of counters trained: